Sensitive Skin: Signs, Causes, and Skincare

-A common myth you can witness is that sensitive skin is a skin type, but it's not.
-It's a skin condition that can occur when the sensory nerve endings in the top layers of the skin respond to sensations such as touch or dry air, and much more.
+Sensitive skin is a skin condition and not a skin type – a common myth you may have come across.
+It can occur when the sensory nerve endings in the top layers of the skin respond to sensations such as touch or dry air, stress, and hormonal changes.

-People with sensitive skin may face itching, redness, stinging, or burning at frequent times that may be triggered due to several reasons.
-These triggers attack the skin’s natural barrier irritating the skin.
-Moreover, sensitive skin when touched hurts and may give you patches too.
+Those with sensitive skin often experience itching, redness, stinging, or burning at frequent times, triggered by several factors.
+These triggers can attack the skin’s natural barrier.

-Other skin conditions including dermatitis, rosacea, or common allergic reactions may also be mistaken as sensitive skin as they show similar symptoms like itching and burning.
+Certain skin conditions, like dermatitis, rosacea, or common allergic reactions, can be mistaken for sensitive skin as they show similar symptoms, like itching and burning.

 - Redness